KyleGospo/docs.bazzite.gg/src/Handheld_and_HTPC_edition/Handheld_Wiki/index.md

 ## Decky Plugins

+!!! attention

-> **Note**: Decky may break or uninstall after updates especially if the Steam client or Gamescope is updated.
+    Decky may break or uninstall after updates especially if the Steam client or Gamescope is updated.

 Install optional [Decky plugins](https://plugins.deckbrew.xyz/) for your handheld.
 If you experience any major issues then it is recommended to uninstall Decky before reporting Bazzite bugs.